mcelrath/braidcoin/braidpool_spec.md

 and management of the UHPO set is the primary objective of the decentralized mining pool.

+[kp]

+This set cardinality is 1? :)

+[kp]

-The UHPO set can be simply represented as a transaction which has as inputs all unspent coinbases mined by the pool, and one output for each unique miner with an amount decided by his share contributions subject to the consensus mechanism rules.
+The UHPO set can be simply represented as a transaction which has all unspent coinbases mined by the pool as inputs, and one output per miner.
+The amount for each miner is decided by his share contributions subject to the consensus mechanism rules.

 In p2pool this UHPO set was placed directly in the coinbase of every block, resulting in a large number of very small payments to hashers.
 One advantage of